 Selected applicants are then offered conditional membership as Members in Training (MITs) and are required to:

-Have a minimum attendance at operational tasks before applying for Active Member status
+Have a minimum attendance at operational tasks before applying for Wilderness/Urban response field member status:

-Attend regular training (Thursday evenings with occasional other days)
+- Attend regular training in addition to GSAR course (Thursday evenings with occasional other days)

 Application Process – Resource members